METRIX IAP

 Recommended Action

-Test 2 copy rotations: "Built to perform, made to last." and "Built for pressure." against current copy.
-If no improvement in 14 days, pause and reallocate to APEX-C01 or challenger tests.
+Test 2 copy rotations: "Violence, done right." and "Built for pressure." against current copy.
+If no improvement in 14 days, pause and reallocate to DC02 or challenger tests.

 ⚠ Waste Recovery — $860+ Identified